JackieKiewa/Kiewa_Masters_Project/README.md

 # Kiewa_Masters_Project
-Identification of motifs in sequences centred on eQTLs that may contribute to associated differences in gene transcription.
+The overall aim of this project is the identification of motifs in sequences centred on eQTLs that may contribute to associated differences in gene transcription.
+This repository collects all the documents associated with this project.